 October 2019 Read with Jenna Book Club Pick

 Ann Patchett has done it again with this tale of sibling devotion.
 Danny and Maeve are victims of an abandoned mother and father who all but ignores them.

-Danny narrates the story of their lives as it ties into The Dutch House – a storied mansion that their father purchased in Elkins Park.
+Danny narrates the coming-of-age story of their lives as it ties into The Dutch House – a storied mansion that their father purchased in Elkins Park.
 This home is the blessing and curse of their lives.